grantiguess/redstringuireact/FINAL_BUILD_STATUS.md

 ### ✅ **BUILD SUCCESS ACHIEVED**

-The RedString application now builds successfully with significant improvements:
+The Redstring application now builds successfully with significant improvements:

 ```
 ✓ built in 6.01s